rosiwalden/ruby_challenge_one/README.md

 ## Learning objectives

 In this section, you'll learn how to write programs using Ruby which will, necessarily, involve learning Ruby's syntax.
-Along the way, you'll also learn about [problem decomposition](./pills/problem_decomposition.md), [debugging](./pills/debugging.md) and [experimenting in IRB](./pills/irb.md).
+Along the way, you'll also learn about [problem decomposition](./pills/problem_decomposition.md), [debugging](./pills/debugging.md), [peer code review](./PEER_REVIEW.md) and [experimenting in IRB](./pills/irb.md).

 #### By the end of the module, you will be able to